th7mo/th7mo.com/ssh-key.md

 # SSH key

-> [!Note]
+> [!NOTE]
 > This note is not finished yet.
-> - this article has not been reviewed yet
+> - This article has not been reviewed yet.
-> - add Gentoo package names too (and decide where)
+> - Add Gentoo package names too (and decide where).

-A method to access and write data to GitHub, Gitlab and Bitbucket is the Secure Shell Protocol (SSH).
+A method to access and write data to GitHub, GitLab and Bitbucket is the Secure Shell Protocol (SSH).
 You can authenticate to those repository hosting services using an SSH key.

 When you only need one SSH key, you can skip the section that covers [Multiple accounts](#multiple-accounts-on-the-same-repository-hosting-service).